wanpf/fsm-start-demo/demo/access-control/README.md

 ### 3.1 Technical concepts

-To access `osm-edge` service mesh managed services from non mesh, you are provided with two methods:
+To access `fsm` service mesh managed services from non mesh, you are provided with two methods:

 - **Ingress** currently supported by the Ingress Controller.
   - FSM Pipy Ingress